my problem with hypertrophy

 Hypertophy training is a type of training that focuses on building muscle size and aesthetics by ‘progressive overload’ - increasing how challenging an exercise is over time.
 This is usually done by adding weight, reps, resistance, or time under tension.

-Here's what was really going on for me: I was obsessed with hypertrophy at the expense of absolutely everything else.
+Here's what was really going on for me 8ish years ago: I was obsessed with hypertrophy at the expense of absolutely everything else.
 No mobility work.
 No proper warm-up.
 No rest.
 And as one of the only women in the gym, I was trying to hold my own, lifting as heavy as possible because that's what the gym girlies on the gram were doing.

 A few years later, I set myself a goal of a 200kg hip thrust for 12 reps.
 Have you ever heard the saying that “the universe will keep giving you lessons until you learn them”?
-Well, I guess I hadn’t learned the first time.
+Well, I certainly hadn’t learned the first time.

 That number came from someone else's personal best, someone who was considerably bigger than me.
 I'm under five feet tall — 200kg would have been four times my own bodyweight.
-But I'd decided it was my goal, and I was going for it.
+But I'd decided it was impressive, so it was my goal, and I was going for it.

 I got very close - around 170 kilograms - then started getting back problems.
 And bruises (despite using a pad).
 And after a while I experienced some gynaecological symptoms my doctor attributed to me thrusting almost four times by bodyweight twice a week.